JangaJones/pve-notebuddy/README.md

  **Use a broad palette of templates for your self-hosted services &**
  **adjust them to your needs or create notes fully from scratch in a few seconds.**

- **🚧 _Upcoming Version 1.5.0 is currently planned for mid to late April!_ 🚧**<br>
- _It will include a lot of new features and a complete UI overhaul<br>
- You are welcome to clone the dev branch to take a sneak peek.<br>
- Feel free to open up an issue for feature requests/bugs/other inquiries._

 </div>

 <div align="center">